Natetgmaxwell/ntgm/src/site/notes/Sources/Video/@leedaffin2023LFS122M5T3Brain.md

 > [!note] Page 10
 >
-> Cranial nerves (12) emerge directly from the brain and brainstem, in contrast to spinal nerves which emerge from the spinal cord.
+> Cranial nerves (12) emerge directly from the brain and brainstem, in contrast to spinal nerves which emerge from the [[Cards/Spinal cord\|spinal cord]].
 >
 { #SHLTGIRSaUQYJCAGIp10}